jlevy/og-equity-compensation/README.md

 based on the hope and expectation that the company will grow and make more money in the future.

-- 🄳 Companies add (or “issue”) shares during fundraising, which can then be awarded to investors in exchange for their investment.
+- 🄳 Companies add (or issue) shares during fundraising, which can then be awarded to investors in exchange for their investment.
   As the number of outstanding shares goes up, the percentage ownership of each shareholder goes down.
 This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
-  - ☝️ Dilution doesn’t necessarily mean that you’re losing anything as a shareholder.
+  - ☝️ Dilution doesn’t necessarily mean that shareholders lose anything.
-    As a company issues stock and raises money, the smaller percentage of the company you *do* have could be worth more.
+    As a company issues stock and raises money, the smaller percentage of the company a shareholder *does* have could be worth more.
-    The size of your slice gets relatively smaller, but, if the company is growing, the size of the cake gets bigger.
+    The size of each slice gets relatively smaller, but, if the company is growing, the size of the cake gets bigger.
   - For example, a typical startup might have three rounds of funding, with each round of funding issuing 20% more shares.